ligi/docs/trezor-tech/translating.rst

 .. note:: We recommend to write down notes while translating so you know how you translated specific words and the translation stays consistent during the whole process.
 This comes really handy later as we can speak from our own experience.

-.. important:: In some languages might be an option to choose between "official" and "unofficial" way of speach.
+.. important:: In some languages might be an option to choose between "official" and "unofficial" way of speech.
 We do prefer the more official way.

 Please translate each string as exactly as possible, but main point is to keep the **original meaning**.